The British Royal Family's Costs Are Skyrocketing. Here's Why

 The home is now undergoing maintenance on its exterior doors, windows, and walls, and further works on the garden are expected—though the Duke and Duchess of Sussex will pay for those themselves, alongside décor, furniture, and any upgrades considered too expensive for the public purse.
 So, while the British taxpayer may foot the bill for a cottage that won't crumble, they won't be paying the bill for updating the kitchen.

-It Pays to Be Royal
+It pays to be royal

 Who does pay for that kitchen?
 Prince Charles, or at least his estate.